kaltura/playkit-android-broadpeak-smartlib/README.md

 ## Plugin Configurations

-Like Kaltura's other Playkit plugins, **BroadpeakPlugin** includes configurations that can be used by your application.
+Like Kaltura's other Playkit plugins, **Kaltura Plugin for Broadpeak SmartLib** includes configurations that can be used by your application.

 In the following code snippet, you can see how to configure **BroadpeakPlugin** with custom parameters.
 Below are detailed explanation of each field.